mathigon/textbooks/polygons-and-polyhedra/content.md

         include svg/quadrilaterals/square.svg
         p.caption Finally, if all angles are 90° #[em and] all sides have the same length, we have a #[strong square].

-section#classifyquadriateral(data-gloss="trapezium parallelogram kite rectangle rhombus") p Any quadrilaterals could fall into more than one of these categories.
+---{#classifyquadriateral.gloss(trapezium parallelogram kite rectangle rhombus)}

+Any quadrilaterals could fall into more than one of these categories.
 Let’s have a look at a simple example:

   .row
     div(style="width: 200px")